 Peter hopes to make the lives of fellow students as smooth as possible as they pass through this exciting and demanding phase of their careers.
 He is interested in promoting balance and the need to address life issues properly, despite the rigorous schedule of medical school.

-Daniel is a first year medical student at the School of Medicine.
-He received a BA in Government from Georgetown University in 2012 and an MA in Christian Studies from Duke Divinity School in 2014.
+Daniel is a third year medical student at the School of Medicine.
+He received a BA in Government from Georgetown University in 2012 and an MA in Christian Studies from Duke Diversity School in 2014.
 He is currently doing research in medical ethics and co-chairs campus operations for the Georgetown chapter of Physicians for Human Rights.
 Daniel is interested in medical pedagogy and formation of character.